glenjamin/skin-deep/README.md

 For now, see [the tests](test/test.js).

-See https://github.com/glenjamin/skin-deep/issues/9 for a dicussion of what the new API will be consolidated to.

-The short version is that you should prefer the methods with `subTree` in the name.
+You can also consult the [documentation for the upcoming Version 1.0](https://github.com/glenjamin/skin-deep/tree/one-point-oh#readme), which is mostly accuruate for the current version.